Table of Contents

 - Turn on the power and see if that fixed your furnace fan and squeaking furnace problem.

 Source: The Family Handyman

 How to Fix Old, Worn-Out Furnace Fan Belts:

 Eventually, the belts on a belt-driven blower in a furnace will need to be replaced.
 Don’t attempt to replace the furnace drive belt yourself.
 Contact a professional and don’t run the furnace until the problem has been fixed.

 Worn-Out Motor Bearings?

 If the problem isn’t your furnace fan belt, it may be worn-out motor bearings.
 Over time the bearings take a beating from the friction of your blower motor.
 If you hear noise, experience sluggish air movement, or smell something odd, call your HVAC technician to inspect the fan belt and motor bearings.
 Since replacing bearings requires taking apart the blower motor, it’s best left to a professional HVAC technician.

-If you’re not sure what is causing those strange furnace sounds or smells, turn the unit off and wait until a professional technician has had the chance to take a look.
+If you’re not sure what is causing those strange squealing sounds in your furnace, turn the unit off and wait until a professional on our team has had a change to take a look.
 Our team of technicians offer reliable furnace repair and furnace installation services for homes in New Jersey.